-Why the head of Regal Cinemas thinks movie theaters will be back this year
+Why the head of Regal Cinemas believes movie theaters are on the verge of a major comeback

 There has been a long history of disruption to movie theaters that was supposed to kill them but didn’t — the TV, the VCR, cable, various wars.
 People say the double whammy of a pandemic and streaming are different, though.
 What do you think?

 It always happens in our industry.
-It’s 120 years old, and there are so many times someone says, “This will be the end of cinema” and then it survives.
+It’s 120 years old, and there are so many times someone says, “This will be the end of cinema,” and then it survives.
 Cinema will live forever.